Samsung Galaxy A13: Processor and Memory

+The LTE model has an Exynos 850 processor and a Mali-G52 graphics processor.
+Later, the refreshed variant (bearing the model number SM-A137F) uses the Mediatek Helio G80 processor.
+The 5G model has a MediaTek Dimensity 700 processor with 5G support and a Mali-G57 MC2 graphics processor.

+The LTE variants have RAM options ranging from 3 to 6 GB, while storage options range from 32 to 128 GB (all variants use eMMC 5.1).
+The 5G variants have RAM options ranging from 4 to 6 GB, while storage options range from 64 to 128 GB (all variants also use eMMC 5.1).

 Camera

-The Galaxy A13 has a main quad camera of 50 MP, f/1.8 (wide-angle) with phase autofocus + 5 MP, f/2.2 (ultra-wide-angle) with a viewing angle of 123° + 2 MP, f/2.4 (macro) + 2 MP, f/2.4 (depth sensor).
+The LTE variant has a quad camera setup consisting of 50 MP wide-angle, 5 MP ultra-wide-angle, 2 MP macro, 2 MP depth sensor.
 Main camera uses four-way pixel binning and true resolution is 12.5 MP.
 The front camera has a resolution of 8 MP and an aperture of f/2.2 (wide).
 The main and front cameras are capable of recording videos in 1080p@30fps resolution.

-The Galaxy A13 5G received a primary triple camera of 50 MP, f/1.8 (wide-angle) with phase detection autofocus + 2 MP, f/2.4 (macro) + 2 MP, f/2.4 (depth sensor).
+The 5G variant has a triple camera setup consisting of 50 MP wide-angle, 2 MP macro, 2 MP depth sensor.
 The front camera has a resolution of 5 MP and an aperture of f/2.0 (wide-angle).
 The main and front cameras are capable of recording videos in 1080p@30fps resolution.

-Samsung has used four cameras in the A13 phone, which include wide, ultra-wide, macro and depth detection lenses.